Information Management Issues

 So that business operations can be continued even in the event that backbone systems are damaged in a natural disaster, we have established backbone systems within data centers that have measures in place to deal mainly with earthquake resistance and seismic isolation.

-In addition, by dispersing data centers among multiple locations, we have established a system that will not cause work to be disrupted even if a particular data center becomes unavailable.
+In addition, by dispersing data centers across multiple locations, we have established a system that will not cause work to be disrupted even if a particular data center becomes unavailable.
 By taking steps to completely duplicate mission-critical systems, the Company is working to shorten the lead-time needed up to the completion of repairs and recovery of business operations.

 Protecting Personal Information